marwai/ci-start-code/ci_with_jenkins.md

 ## What's difference CI delivery and CI deployment
 - Ci delivery
+	- Sends it constant state to be ready for deployment
 	- Ci delivery is after integration and done manually (Node app.js manually) and operates before the release to the client
 - Ci Deployment
 	- Ci deployment is done automated with reverse proxy using just node app.js - only when all tests pass - After release to client